 A full range of Cheltenham markets are available.

-Over 250,000 people attend the event in person, helping to create the famous Cheltenham roar.
-Millions more watch on television, with anywhere between £500m and £1bn staked on Cheltenham Festival odds across the four days as bettors make the most of Cheltenham betting offers etc.
+Over 250,000 racing fans attend the event in person, with the famous Cheltenham roar proof of their passion for the sport.
+Millions more watch on television around the world, with anywhere between £500m and £1bn staked on Cheltenham Festival odds across the four days as bettors make the most of Cheltenham betting offers.

-Cheltenham specials markets include top trainer, top jockey and whether the UK or Ireland will win the Prestbury Cup for amassing the most wins during the week.
+Other Cheltenham betting markets include top trainer, top jockey and whether the UK or Ireland will win the Prestbury Cup for amassing the most wins during the week.
+Of course, you can also bet on more standard markets every Cheltenham festival race at Betway, from the opening Novices Hurdle all the way to Friday’s closing Jockeys’ Handicap Hurdle.

-The 2023 Cheltenham Festival will take place over four days in March, beginning on Tuesday 14th March and culminating on Friday 17th March, which is also St Patrick's Day.
+The 2025 Cheltenham Festival will take place over four days in March, beginning on Tuesday 12th March and culminating on Friday 15th March.

 What are the main races at the Cheltenham Festival?